SESMG/SESMG/docs/index.rst

 time step (e.g., the efficiency of a thermal powerplants in dependence of  the ambient temperature).

-**Generic Transformers** are simply transforming an energy flow linearly into another one.
-A generic transformer’s efficiency remains the same regardless of the load point. transformers may have one or more different outputs, e.g., heat and electricity.
-For the modeling the nominal performance of a generic transformer with several outputs, the respective output ratios and an efficiency for each output need to be known.
+Currently only Generic Transformers can be used within the Spreadsheet Energy System Model Generator.

-The **GenericCHP**-transformer can be used to model different types of CHP plants, such as combined cycle extraction turbines, back pressure turbines, or motoric CHPs.
-For the individual outputs (electricity and heat), different nominal values and efficiencies can be defined.
+These may have one or more different outputs, e.g., heat and electricity.
+For the modelling, the nominal performance of a generic transformer with several outputs, the respective output ratios, and an efficiency for each output need to be known.

 Links
 ^^^^^